 - Or you can learn almost everything about this browser in our dedicated Chrome section.

-The blank page tabs don’t include any error messages.
+The Google Chrome blank screen doesn’t include any error messages.
 These are some of the resolutions users have fixed the Chrome white screen error with.

 - Turn Off Hardware Acceleration